 - Good for 720p and 1080p streaming

-- Good for content creation and multitasking: including 4K video editing, photo editing, and other forms of multimedia
+- Good for content creation, computationally demanding tasks, and multitasking: including 4K video editing, photo editing, programing, graphic design, and more

 - Customizble and great upgrade path